Last updated 28 January 2018

 Unfortunately, for government institutions, the challenges posed by

-ID fraud and forgery are now more sophisticated and much more serious than ever.
+Identity fraud and forgery are now more sophisticated and much more serious than ever.

 To start with, technology that is initially sophisticated and exclusive can become mainstream within a matter of a few years.